 5 Best Practices of Survey Analysis & Our Favorite Tools

 We’ve all been there - stuck in a meeting where someone is presenting survey research with endless slides of table eye charts, going over every option to every question in painstaking detail, and never quite getting to the point of what action to take.
 Read on to learn tips for survey analysis as well as links to our favorite survey analysis tools below.

 Don’t let that be you when you analyze and share your research!
-Here are five ways ways to ensure your survey hits the mark, grabs attention, and provokes change.
+Here are five ways to ensure your survey hits the mark, grabs attention and provokes change.